Categories

 UPLIFT?

 Project UPLIFT (Using Practice and Learning to Increase Favorable Thoughts) is an 8-week home-based depression treatment program designed for adults with epilepsy.
-UPLIFT is delivered virtually on Zoom by a trained mental health facilitator and by a person with epilepsy.
-The program combines proven techniques of Cognitive Behavioral Therapy (CBT) with mindfulness.
-The goal of mindfulness is to help people change their relationship to their thoughts by viewing thoughts as passing events that do not necessarily represent reality.
+UPLIFT is delivered virtually on Zoom and is co-led by a trained mental health facilitator and by a person living with epilepsy.
+The program combines proven techniques of Cognitive Behavioral Therapy (CBT) with mindfulness practices.
+Mindfulness helps participants change their relationship with their thoughts by viewing them as passing events rather than absolute reality.

 What is Cognitive Behavioral Therapy (CBT)?